ffoligna/ffoligna/README.md

 - 🌱 I’m currently learning Python (intermediate-advanced)
 - 💬 Ask me about anything you want to know about me
 - 📫 How to reach me: ([Linkedin](https://www.linkedin.com/in/federico-foligna/))
+- ⚡ Fun fact: I've self taught how to make websites with WordPress and Elementor